 Educated to masters level (MBA), Kelly is also a member of the Chartered Institute of Marketing (Chartered Status) and Market Research Society and is a Google alumni.

 Kelly has developed social marketing tools and resources that have been published and used globally and her work is published in six international journals.
 She is also a regular speaker at national conferences and universities and a regular guest on BBC radio.

-Out of work Kelly spends a lot of time on the coast – being near the sea and on the water is in her DNA.
+Out of work Kelly spends a lot of time on the coast – walking her new puppy Joey.

 Savannah graduated from the University of Lincoln in 2014 with a degree in Media Production, specialising in design.
 Since joining Social Change UK in early 2016, Savannah has worked on a range of insight-led creative projects including JustBe Croydon, Tagged Rugby and HeadsUp.

 Working in a multi-disciplinary team Savannah has developed several brands, campaigns and websites for a range of clients including Saint Gobain, The Huntercombe Group and several NHS and local authority clients.

 Being a member of the creative team in a behaviour change agency means Savannah is passionate about insight and developing brands, campaigns and websites that will motivate and inspire people to change their behaviour.
 Savannah’s creative work has done just that – proving Design can change.